leanswift/leanswift.github.io/supplierportal/src/pages/24.2.0/usermanual-supplierportal-design-display-pwa.md

 ﻿<img alt ="Supplier Portal Banner" src="../../images/pwa/SupplierPortal_Banner.png">

-# Version 24.2.0 - Design/Display pwa User Manual
+# Version 24.2.0 - User Manual- Design/Display pwa User Manual

 This feature is implemented for user to experience different themes of the supplier portal, admin user can configure the portal theme of supplier portal.